jelmer/xandikos/notes/subcommands.rst

 At the moment, the Xandikos command just supports running a (debug) webserver.
-In various situations it would also be useful to have subcommands for adminstrative operations.
+In various situations it would also be useful to have subcommands for administrative operations.

 Propose subcommands: